German Gebirgsjager Mountain Troops Caucasus 1942 Dragon 1/35

-I was wondering the timing to attach a rifle sling.
+I was wondering about the timing to attach a rifle sling.
 Because I have left the rifle attaching last for some figures this time, I attached a metal sling at the same time.

 To be frank, I had no feeling to assemble anymore after the paint was settled down.
 In particular, when the painting of the face was over, I was satisfied.
-I also thought it’s OK for without a sling.
+I also thought it’s OK without a sling.

-All was changed to the resin made heads.
+All was changed to the resin-made heads.
 I chose the serious faces.

 Trousers of mountain troops look comfortable moving action.
 I thought all have a pickaxe, but I try to think of it, it looks ice ax.
 He has sloping shoulders.

-Mold of climbing shoes is very good.
+The mold of climbing shoes is very good.

 Because I did not sweep the powder of weathering properly, dust stands out.